 With childcare, community spaces, and transit

-1. Permanent funding to create and maintain at least 500 new affordable homes every year.
+1. Permanent funding to create and maintain at least 500 affordable homes every year.

 2. Green New Deal for Social Housing: Will remodel existing buildings with strict environmental standards, link to public transit, cut SF’s carbon footprint.

-3. Anyone who lives, works, or studies in SF will qualify, with neighborhood preference for residents.
+3. Anyone who lives or works in SF will qualify, with neighborhood preference for residents.

 4. Rent is capped at 25% of income, apartment size depends on household size.